dinde/net-snmp-extend-mailstats/README.md

 ## Contribution
 This script makes sense if people using it add more and more regexp to fit their needs.
 This will make it naturaly better.
-Don't hesitate to pull rquests on github.
+Don't hesitate to request pull on github.